-The Education Amendments of 1972 states that: No person in the United States shall, on the basis of sex, be excluded from participation in, be denied benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.
+The Education Amendments of 1972 state that no person in the United States shall, on the basis of sex, be excluded from participation in, be denied benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.
 Title IX applies to all institutions that receive federal financial assistance, including K-12 schools and institutions of higher education.

 The U.S. Department of Education Office for Civil Rights enforces Title IX, including investigating and resolving complaints.
 Additionally, the OCR provides institutions with information and guidance in order to provide support in complying with the law.